justcoded/coding-standards/docs/frontend/html-coding-style.md

 ## Spaces between equal signs in HTML

-Though it is allowed to use spaces within equal signs, it is highly recommended not to do so since it disrupts the readability of the code.
+Though it is allowed to use spaces within equal signs, it is highly RECOMMENDED not to do so since it disrupts the readability of the code.

 ✅ ***Good***